rgb-archive/spec/rgb_specification_bip_style.md

 position | size | description
 --- | --- | ---
+0-1 | 1 byte | RGB Version
-0-1 | 1 byte | Position of the first colored input (from 0 to 254)
+1-2 | 1 byte | Position of the first colored input (from 0 to 254)
-1-13 | 12 byte | Tagging value of the previous output of the first colored input 13-14 | 1 byte | Pposition of the second colored input, if any, otherwise 0xff 14-26 | 12 byte | the tagging value of the previous output of the second colored input , otherwise 0xffffffffffffffffffffffff 26-27 | 1 byte | define the position of the first colored ouptut (which is partially colored) 27-32 | 1 byte each | define the position of the second, third, 4th, 5th and 6th colored ouptut if any or 0xff
+2-14 | 12 byte | Tagging value of the previous output of the first colored input 14-15 | 1 byte | Position of the second colored input, if any, otherwise 0xff 15-27 | 12 byte | the tagging value of the previous output of the second colored input , otherwise 0xffffffffffffffffffffffff 27-28 | 1 byte | define the position of the first colored ouptut (which is partially colored) 29-32 | 1 byte each | define the position of the second, third, 4th and 5th colored ouptut if any or 0xff

 Tx with more than two colored input or more than 6 colored output are not allowed (one must build more than one tx to merge more than two inputs)